gvwilson/thirdbit/src/fiction/iffy/index.md

 A hatch opened on the hovercraft's leading edge just as they reached it.
 Something bulbous poked out.
-Iffy thought it was another bot, but then she removed his helmet.
+Iffy thought it was another bot, but then he removed his helmet.

 "Well,"
-Doctor Johel said conversationally.
+Johnson Wales said conversationally.
 "Isn't this a fine mess?"

 Benício put a cautioning hand on Iffy's shoulder.